CaelanWR/bls-employment-revisions-analysis/README.md

 # BLS Employment Revisions Toolkit

-> Python toolkit for retrieving BLS employment vintage data from FRED API and calculating month-over-month revisions across industry hierarchies (2012-present)
+> Python toolkit for retrieving BLS employment vintage data from FRED API and calculating revisions across industry hierarchies (2012-present)

 ## What This Does